mozilla-platform-ops/relops-hardware-controller/README.md

 1. In `relops_hardware_controller/settings.py` add the command name to `TASK_NAMES` to make it API accessible
 1. Add a method called `get_args_and_kwargs_from_job` to the command that takes args self, tc_worker_json, machine_json and returns a tuple of (array of args, dict of kwargs) to call the command with NB: these will be parsed.
-1. If necessary, change the `TaskClusterWorker` or `Machine` models or their serializers and run `./manage.py makemigrations`
-1. If necessary, add secrets like ssh keys to the celery worker config or container (TODO: add example)
+1. Add any required shared secrets like ssh keys to the settings.py or .env-dist container (TODO: add example)

 ##### Test it